jovanblazek/elitehub-vault/README.md

 Use `POST /graphql` for requests from your application, script, or backend.

 Use `GET /graphql` when you want the interactive GraphiQL explorer.
 You can view it by opening the API URL directly in your browser.
 GraphiQL is available in production, so you can inspect the schema, discover available fields, and test queries before writing code.
 If you define the `X-API-Key` header in GraphiQL, you can also run queries there directly.

+For small-scale usage, you can query the GraphQL API without an API key.
+If you need higher request limits, use an API key.

 Typical workflow: